 Hoo's Woods, founded in 1998, is a non-profit 501 (C)(3) raptor education and rehabilitation center located near Milton, in Southern Wisconsin.
-Our mission is to inform and educate in the schools, scouts, community organizations, and general public regarding wildlife and habitat.
-To rescue and rehabilitate birds of prey.
+Our mission is to inform and educate through the schools, scouts, community organizations, and general public regarding wildlife and habitat.
+We rescue and rehabilitate birds of prey.

 Thank you to the following foundations and corporations for their support!

 We Energies Foundation, Antonia Foundation, Vitech Int'l, Alliant Energy Foundation, Blackhawk Community Credit Union, Blackhawk Bank of Janesville, MGE Foundation, Green Bay Packers Foundation, Hang Glide Wisconsin, Partners for Wildlife, James Holland Charitable Fund, Shackelford Family Foundation, Tallgrass Prairies, Inc., American Family Insurance Colleen Frentzel Agency, Handy Art, Community Foundation of Southern Wisconsin and Marling Lumber We apologize for any ommissions.